spotDL/spotify-downloader/Temp/workingDocs.md

 interface for this and hence, any changes to search providers call for writing of new classes and also inserting/deleting code all over the place to use the new search provider.

+The various user facing search and download options will be implemented by a different class that utilizes the search results provided to do its thing.
+Maybe I should name that class `soulOfSpotDl`, bad joke, I know.
+I might name it the same anyways.
+All search providers have to be registered with the `soulOfSpotDl` maybe like `soulOfSpotDl.registerProvider('music', searchClass)` which then will be **accessed and used via its pre-defined interfaces only**.
+It might be a good idea to provide some generic 'tools' to work with spotify because expecting a contributor to learn how to use spotipy.